Button or coin-shaped batteries (Picture 1) power many things (devices) we use every day. Examples are (Picture 2):

 What to Do

-- Look for every battery-powered device in and around your home and where your children stay.
+- Check every battery-powered device in and around your home and anywhere your children stay or play.
 Make sure that the battery case is shut tight and secured.
 It is best to use devices that can only be opened using a tool, such as a screwdriver.
 If the case is not secure, keep the device where your child cannot see or reach it.
 Re-check all battery cases to be sure they stay secure over time.